 - The wholesale price includes the shares of the pharmaceutical company and the wholesaler, and they vary according to the contracts made.

 - The pharmacy will have its own margin on the medicine sold.

-- The consumer prices of medicines are also influenced by the value added tax and the pharmacy fee.
-Pharmacies pay the pharmacy fee to the State.
-It is a progressively increasing amount based on the pharmacy net sales.
-Larger pharmacies pay a higher fee.
+- The consumer prices of medicines are also influenced by the value added tax and the pharmacy tax.
+The pharmacy tax is calculated from the VAT-free turnover of the pharmacy.

 Pharmaceutical companies can determine the wholesale price of medicines.
 According to the law, the wholesale price must be the same for all.
 As a consequence, the price of prescription-only and self-care medicines is the same in every pharmacy.

 Prices contained by reimbursement system and price competition

 The majority of the prescription-only medicines are reimbursable.
 The patient will only be reimbursed for the medicines included in the reimbursement system.
 Society pays a share of the medicine expenses but not at any cost.
 Medicines can enter the reimbursement system only at a price found reasonable by the regulatory authorities.